Certificate II in Floristry (Assistant)

 A course advisor will discuss the outcomes of the review and make recommendations about whether the course is suitable for you, and identify additional support where required.

-After completion of the Certificate II in Floristry, you may apply for entry into the Certificate III in Floristry, as a full time student or as an apprentice.
-You will be credited for the units of competency you have already completed.
+Successful completion will enable you to apply for entry into the Certificate III in Floristry, as a full time student or as an apprentice.
+You will receive credits for your previous study.

 This course is government accredited and has national recognition